-Monitor light bars have surged in popularity, largely thanks to more people working from home in recent years, as they're a fantastic solution to eye-strain that can occur when working in low light environments.
+Monitor light bars have surged in popularity, largely thanks to more people working from home in recent years.
+They're a fantastic solution to eye strain, which can occur when working in low-light environments.

-Monitor light bars also a great looking addition to your setup, and when paired with anything from the best graphic design monitors to the most impressive ultrawide displays they're a welcome, minimal, and functional upgrade that you'll wonder how you did without.
+Monitor light bars are also a great looking addition to your setup, and when combined with anything from the best graphic design monitors to the most impressive ultrawide displays they're a minimal and functional upgrade that you'll wonder how you ever did without.